School Science Lessons

 8. If the drops are thick and tend to remain on the wooden spoon, leave the gel mixture to stand and cool.

-Pure culture yeasts must be used for wine making, because the fermentation of wild wine yeasts is unpredictable.
+To prepare cider from apple juice, pure culture yeasts must be used for wine making, because the fermentation of wild wine yeasts is unpredictable.

-The demijohn must not be filled to the top, because the carbon dioxide produced by the fermentation of alcohol can form several litres of foam together with the yeast cells.
+The demijohn must not be filled to the top, because the carbon dioxide produced by the fermentation of alcohol can form litres of foam together with the yeast cells.

 These can be pushed through the air lock and out of the demijohn.